Siksa, Chorbat

+History

-In historical travel writings Siksa is referred to as the "Chorbat village".
+In historical travel writings, Siksa is referred to as "Chorbat village".
 It is also described as the principal village of the Chorbat ilaqa, where the officials of Chorbat lived.
 Siksa is at the end of the Chorbat Lungpa valley, which leads to the Chorbat La pass, the historical route between Baltistan and Ladakh.

 The language spoken is Balti.
-The entire population is Muslim of the Sofia Noorbakhshia sect.
+The entire population is Muslim of the Noorbakhshia and Ahl-i Hadith sects.

 Etymology

 The name "Siksa" is believed to be derived from the Balti word meaning "a land with shortage of water".
-For hundred of years this village has struggled for access to water for agriculture.
+For hundreds of years this village has struggled for access to water for agriculture.
 Different community projects were started to meet the need for water.
-One of the major projects was initiated in early 19th century to construct a channel from its eastern border which resulted in the fulfilment of agricultural needs.
+One of the major projects was initiated in the early 19th century to construct a channel from its eastern border which resulted in the fulfilment of agricultural needs.

 Geography

-Sika has an average elevation of about 8950 ft, and is situated along the banks of the Shyok River, a tributary of the Indus.
+Siksa has an average elevation of about 8950 ft, and is situated along the banks of the Shyok River, a tributary of the Indus.
 Villages near Siksa includes Kalan, Sogmos, Chuar and Siari.

 Resources

 The natural resources of the village include agriculture, horticultural resources, the Shyok River, mountains and peaks.
 The agriculture in the village is only summer based due to extreme cold in the winter where temperature goes to -10 C. The crops include some beans, maize, potatoes, and other food crops however communities have experimented less with the agriculture due to the natural limiting factors i.e. extreme cold.